-Ultrasurf is one of the most popular 100% free content unblockers that assign you a unique IP address through a proxy along with a decent level of encryption, and that is all.
+Ultrasurf is one of the most popular 100% free content unblockers that assign you a unique IP address through a proxy along with a decent level of encryption.
 So, technically speaking, it is not a VPN.
 Instead, Ultrasurf recognizes itself as a simple anti-censorship tool.

 To figure out whether this tool is worth it, I thoroughly tested its multiple aspects, including speed, security, device compatibility, gaming, streaming, and torrenting.

 For a free tool, the results were satisfactory, and I must say — Ultrasurf can unblock most legal geo-restricted websites, some of them successfully, others not so much — mostly due to the speeds it offers.
+During my tests, it unblocked Disney+, but not Netflix.
 While the speed results were not impressive, the connection was stable and consistent.
-Though, Ultrasurf lacks robust security features and hence, should not be equated with actual high-security VPNs.

 Short on Time?
 Here Are My Key Findings

 - One server location.
-Unlike other paid tools, Ultrasurf offers an unknown number of servers only in one country — the US.
+Ultrasurf offers an unknown number of servers only in one country — the US.
 Furthermore, users also get no control over the IP addresses, although my tests have shown that the IP addresses vary over long intervals.
 Take a look at Ultrasurf’s server network here.

 - End-to-end encryption.
 While Ultrasurf is not designed for high-end security, it does encrypt HTTPS data end-to-end.
 However, the official website also states that regular HTTP data is not encrypted between the user and Ultrasurf’s servers.
 Read more about this in the security section.

 - Free to use.
-Perhaps the best thing about Ultrasurf is that it is free to use.
+Perhaps the best thing about Ultrasurf is that it is free.
 This VPN service has no paid packages, no bandwidth limitations, hidden costs, and no time restrictions.
-You can use this basic content unblocker without paying a single penny.
 Jump to the pricing section for more information.

 - Easy to use and set up.
 Overall, Ultrasurf is fairly easy to use.
 The set-up is quick, and the tool establishes a connection as soon as it is turned on without any additional settings.
 Take a look at the connection guides here.

 - Slow and inconsistent speeds.
-As a free tool, Ultrasurf does not have high connection speeds.
-In terms of speed, I would consider it mediocre at best.
+Ultrasurf does not have high connection speeds — they're mediocre at best.
 See my speed test results below.

 - Inactive customer support.
 The only way to reach out to the Ultrasurf customer support team is via email.
 However, their response time is slow.
-In some cases, users may not receive a response at all.
 For more information about this, check out our support section.

 - No registration process.
 The Ultrasurf Windows client comes in the form of an executable, which directly establishes a browser-based connection when it runs.
 That too, without the need to register on the website.
 Go to the set-up and installation section to find out more about this.

 - US jurisdiction.
 The Ultrasurf team is based in the United States.
 This means that the tool is liable to follow US laws, including strict data retention laws.
-Hence, the Ultrasurf team may at any point be liable to cooperate with spy agencies and to reveal user data to the authorities.
 Read more about this in the privacy section.

 - Supports three platforms.
 Ultrasurf works on Windows, iOS, and Android.
 For more information, check out the device compatibility section.

-Streaming — Unblocks Disney+ US library and YouTube but fails to unblock Netflix, Amazon Prime Video, HBO Max, and Hulu
+Streaming — Unblocks Disney+ US and YouTube but Fails to Unblock Netflix, Amazon Prime Video, HBO Max, and Hulu